Geultard/War-ship/README.md

 # War-ship
-The best battle ship  ever created in the world
+The worst battle ship  ever created in the world